Nicolás Almagro: 2010

 At the 2010 Australian Open, Almagro prevailed in long five-set matches to beat Xavier Malisse, (8–6 in the fifth set) and Benjamin Becker, (6–3 in the fifth set) in the first two rounds.
-In the third round, he beat Alejandro Falla with relative ease in three sets, 6–4, 6–3, 6–4.
+In the third round, he beat Alejandro Falla with relative ease in three sets.
 In the fourth round, he was defeated by Jo-Wilfried Tsonga in another five-set battle lasting over 4 hours.
 Almagro played the whole tournament with a broken left wrist, preventing him from exceeding 200 km/h when serving due to an altered ball-toss.

-He was ousted in the opening round of the 2010 Copa Telmex tournament for the second straight year (losing to Gimeno-Traver).
-He then entered the 2010 Abierto Mexicano Telcel (in Acapulco, Mexico) as the two-time defending champion.
+He was ousted in the opening round of the 2010 Copa Telmex tournament for the second straight year (losing to Gimeno Traver).
+He then entered the Abierto Mexicano in Acapulco as the two-time defending champion.
 He beat Dudi Sela and Richard Gasquet to reach the quarterfinals.
 However, he lost to in-form Juan Carlos Ferrero, 1–6, 7–5, 2–6, who was on a 12-match winning streak.

 As for his performances in ATP Masters 1000 tournaments, in Indian Wells Masters 1000, he reached the fourth round before retiring hurt against Andy Murray.
 At the Miami Masters 1000, he lost to eventual champion Andy Roddick in the quarterfinals.
 In the Monte Carlo Rolex Masters 1000, he beat Simon Greul before falling to Jo-Wilfried Tsonga in the second round.
 In the Rome Masters 1000, he beat Łukasz Kubot, but lost to Ivan Ljubičić in the second round.
 In the Madrid Masters 1000, he beat Victor Troicki, fourth seed Söderling, Mónaco, and Melzer to reach the semifinals of a Masters event for the first time.
 There, he was beaten by the previous year's finalist Rafael Nadal, 6–4, 2–6, 2–6.